Datastar: Reading and writing signals

 Typed signals (Pydantic, msgspec, cattrs)

-Read the same string or bytes Stario exposes (query datastar or await req.body()) and decode with your library.
+Read the same string or bytes Stario exposes (query datastar on GET/DELETE, or await req.body() on other methods) and decode with your library.
 Empty or malformed payloads fail inside the validator—you map that to HttpException as you like.

 Pydantic